Batman in amusement parks: Gotham City: Carnival of Chaos

 Gotham City: Carnival of Chaos was a stunt show in the Batman Stunt Arena in 1999.
 It was the first Batman stunt show at the park not being based on a film, instead drawing inspiration from the comics.

 Batman vs. Catwoman: Catfight

 Batman vs. Catwoman: Catfight was a stunt show in the Batman Stunt Arena in 2004.
 In the show, Batman fights Catwoman in Gotham City.

 Batman attractions at Warner Bros.
 Movie World parks

 Batman Adventure – The Ride

 Batman Adventure – The Ride was a motion simulator ride based on Tim Burton's Batman series.
 The ride was located at Warner Bros.
-Movie World from 1992-2001, Warner Bros.
+Movie World from 1992 to 2001, Warner Bros.
 Movie World Germany from 1996 to 2004, and Parque Warner Madrid from 2002 to 2014.
 The Warner Bros.
 Movie World and Warner Bros.
 Movie World Germany versions were replaced with a sequel titled Batman Adventure - The Ride 2, while the Parque Warner Madrid version stayed in its original form from opening until closure.